openhwgroup/cva6/docs/04_cv32a65x_design/source/port_issue_read_operands.rst

    * - ``branch_valid_o``
      - out
-     - branch instruction is valid
+     - Branch instruction is valid
      - TO_BE_COMPLETED
      - logic